DPIA and TIA for Research and Clinical Trials, May 2023

 Aislin Centre (acute psychiatry in-patient unit located on the Beaumont Hospital Campus and operated by the HSE)

-Please note that if you are conducting a research study in the HSE North Dublin Mental Health Services, that a template Data Protection Impact Assessment for Research is being drafted by the HSE Research and Development Department - see website notice here.
-The HSE Data Protection Officer is the relevant DPO for research taking place in the Aislin Centre (i.e. not the Beaumont Hospital DPO), and the HSE Data Protection Officer and Deputy Data Protection Officer details are here.
-HSE Researchers applying to a REC, and proposing to conduct in-patient research in the Aislin Centre may submit the general HSE Privacy Impact Form (June 2019) as part of their submission to a REC - See PIA Process Guidance (June 2019) for assistance.
+The HSE Data Protection Officer is the relevant DPO for research taking place in the Aislin Centre (i.e. not the Beaumont Hospital DPO).
+HSE Researchers applying to a REC, and proposing to conduct in-patient research in the Aislin Centre use the general HSE Privacy Impact Forms part of their submission to a HSE REC.
+The HSE has a PIA Process Guidance document which might assist - please contact the HSE for these documents.